Emmet (heraldry)

 The emmet, also called the pismire, is an heraldic charge in European heraldry, particularly in English and German heraldry, representing historic names for the ant.

 Significance

-The emmet might be understood as a symbol of hard work and of wisdom, although symbolism in heraldry always has to be approached with skepticism, as the arms might be canting, or the symbolism might not apply in a particular case.
+The emmet is often understood as a symbol of hard work and of wisdom (but such symbolism is far from universally applicable in heraldry - for example, see also canting arms and the arms of Emmitt below).
 In his A Display of Heraldrie (1610), John Guillim of the English College of Arms says:

 "By the Emmet or Pismire may be signified a Man of great Labour, Wisdom, and Providence in all his Affairs, and of a pregnant and ready Memory."

 Attitude

 The emmet is often shown as tergiant, or with his back to the viewer, as seen from above.